elephantscale/es-training-new/course-outlines/Deep-Learning-LLM.md

-# Deep Learning, Generative AI, and LLM
+# Deep Learning and LLM
-* (Cisco catalog)

 (C) Copyright Elephant Scale
-May 10, 2023
+May 11, 2023

 ## Course Description

 * Large Language Models (LLM) are taking the world by storm.
 * HuggingFace provides libraries and a place to put LLMs in production.
-* This course introduces the students to AI and Neural Networks, Generative AI, and LLMs.
+* This course introduces the students to AI, Neural Networks, and LLMs.

 ## After the course, you will be able to do the following tasks